 Once you’ve found your niche you need to consider where you are setting up.
 If you’ve got a kitchen for your restaurant already then you should be all set.
 If not, your home kitchen could be a good place to start from.
 One thing to do first is to check if you need permission from your mortgage provider or landlord to start a business from your home.
 In some cases, you may also need to take out an insurance policy that is separate to your property policy, to cover your business.

-You will also need to set up as a sole trader with HMRC.
-In running your own business as an individual and being self employed, you are classed as a sole trader and will need to file Self Assessment Tax Returns annually.
+You will also need to set up as a sole trader with the Australian Business Register, getting yourself and ABN.
+In running your own business as an individual and being self employed, you are classed as a sole trader and will need to file business tax annually.

 Practically, you will then need to make sure that your kitchen is safe to produce food in and for people to work in, even if it is just you to begin with.
-To do this your kitchen will need to meet certain health and safety guidelines, you can view a list of the steps you should be taking on the Health and Safety Executive website.
-These include things such as carrying out risk and fire assessments of your workplace as well as first aid training and equipment being available.
+To do this your kitchen will need to meet certain health and safety guidelines, you can find out more information on the Australian Institute of Health and Safety website.
+This includes things such as carrying out risk and fire assessments of your workplace as well as first aid training and equipment being available.

-Now you know what you’re offering and where you’re making it, you need to register with your local authority as a food business.
-The UK Government recommends doing this at least 28 days from when you plan to open or start operating.
+Now you know what you’re offering and where you’re making it, you need to register with your local city council.
+You should do this at least 28 days before you plan to open or start operating as they may not approve it.
 You can’t have your application refused but you legally have to have one in place, whether you are a restaurant, cafe, take-away or offering any kind of distance selling, mail order or food delivery.

-Alongside advice from the Food Standards Agency and the processes put in place from health and safety guidance, it is also a good idea to consider training for your staff and yourself.
+Alongside advice regarding food safety and the processes put in place from health and safety guidance, it is also a good idea to consider training for your staff and yourself.
 Anyone working in your food business would benefit from a Food Hygiene course.
-Independent institutions, such as The Food Hygiene Company offer online learning at Levels 1, 2 and 3.
-Successfully completing these courses means you should be legally compliant and performing best practice with hygiene, food safety and ensuring your premises are up to standard.
+Independent institutions, such as Australian Institute of Food Safety offer online learning at various levels.
+Successfully completing these courses means you should be legally compliant and perform best practice with hygiene, food safety and ensuring your premises are up to standard.